sreadytocode/WordFinder/README.md

 <img src="./src/Images/Colour-palette.png" width="300" height="300">

+## CSS

+Decided to use the React UI tool mui for the CSS.
+Website: https://mui.com/

 ## Testing

 Had a think once main objective was achieved how I could take the application further.